modular/modular/KGEN/docs/DesignOverview.md

 abstract the runtime interfaces and other concerns.
-For example, we can express a "parallel for loop" kernel and provide implementations defined in terms of different runtimes we might want to target, e.g. if we hypothetically want to target OpenMP instead of LLCL.
+For example, we can express a "parallel for loop" kernel and provide implementations defined in terms of different runtimes we might want to target, e.g. if we hypothetically want to target OpenMP instead of AsyncRT.

 ### Cost Model Directed Search